 The proposed solution to both problems is to use an acceleration method based on the spatial indexes.
-We present the accelerated contouring algorithm, which uses this technique.
+The thesis presents the accelerated contouring algorithm, which uses this technique.

 The accelerated slicing algorithm for FRep models satisfying Equation 6.8 contains the following steps: